graezykev/explain-nuance-git-merge-rebase/README.md

   <img alt="" src="image-5.png" width="300" />

-Imagine Kev needs to release the features in brach `feature`, he has 2 options:
+Imagine Kev needs to release the features in branch `feature`, he has 2 options:

 - `Merge`: merge `feature` into `main` and release `main` to production environment.
 - `Rebase`: Rebase `feature` onto `main`, and release `feature`.